 Allergy to substances in our environment can cause the most uncomfortable symptoms.
 Symptoms can include nasal congestion, sneezing, itching, runny nose, post nasal drip, ear congestion, headaches and eye irritation.
 If the chest is involved, wheezing may occur.
 If the skin is involved, hives or eczema may result.
+Allergies treatment can help.

 Causes Of Allergies